Finally, You can have Continuous Network Assessment!

-Asymmetric routing is a common place in networks today.
-There are many equal cost multi-path (ECMP), and even unequal cost multi-path routing protocols in play, and depending on the hashing algorithm, traffic will likely take a different path in each direction.
-These different paths are very difficult to detect with a single traceroute command execution, and therefore very difficult to detect exactly where the delay result is coming being impacted.
+Asymmetric routing is commonplace in networks today.
+There are many equal-cost multi-path (ECMP), and even unequal-cost multi-path routing protocols in play, and depending on the hashing algorithm, traffic will likely take a different path in each direction.
+These different paths are very difficult to detect with a single traceroute command execution, and therefore very difficult to detect exactly where the delay result is coming from being impacted.

 #3: Traceroute relies on ICMP messaging which may report a longer delay than is actually perceived by traffic since they are processed on the “slow path” of a device vs. the “fast path” that is used to forward data passing through the router.

 Slow-path is most easily summarized as when the router needs to process the contents of the packet.
 Virtually any packet that is destined for a device is handled this way.
 Newer routers have internal mechanisms to prioritize which packets they process (routing protocol updates before ICMP messages), but this only increases the issue here.
 As we’ve discussed earlier, most systems will use a UDP message, however the act of generating the ICMP TTL expired message is a lower priority and then the return path will be an ICMP message, so the delay metrics provided in the results are difficult to accept as real problems.

 TIP: When you see a traceroute that jumps at a particular step in the result and all following results are low, this is an indication that the “slow” router is delayed in processing.
 If the path jumps and then each following step along the path is incremented, this typically means some form of queuing due to congestion.